Whether you’re looking to set up your first company or your twentieth, the lure of a ready-made company with a bank account can be enticing.

 Not surprisingly, this is illegal in pretty much every country.
 Additionally, it also goes against the account usage terms and conditions of every bank on the planet.

-The reason why some people may do this is simple: they want to gain access to the banking system without being identified or going through due diligence.
+The reason why some people may do this is simple: they want to gain access to the banking system without going through due diligence.
 Obviously, this is not a legitimate or legal approach to account opening or banking.

 The people that resort to this, are often doing so for illegitimate reasons.
 So it’s no surprise that using this approach can result in account termination, trigger investigations into both you and your business, and even result in you being blacklisted by the bank or the jurisdiction.